 Q: What shipping method do you use?

-A: All orders with free shipping (international and domestic) are shipped via USPS First Class Mail.
-We also offer express shipping with added cost.
+A: Most orders are shipped via the United States Postal Service (USPS) First Class Mail.
+We also offer express shipping for an additional charge.

 Q: How long will it take for my order to arrive?